A Room with a View

 I first visited Florence back in the late 90's with my then girlfriend.
-We were both strapped for cash (a struggling junior auction specialist and a lapsed journalist between us); this was in the early days of the internet, before the addiction of ipads and iphones.
+We were both strapped for cash (a struggling junior auction specialist and a chain-smoking lapsed journalist between us); this was in the early days of the internet, before the addiction of ipads and iphones.
 We trawled the touristy area near the Piazza della Repubblicca, ending up in a generic 'trattoria', the memory subsequently banished to the dustbin of culinary history.

 Quattrocento Virginal Beauty, Santa Maria Novella

 I suppose the same could be said of any major European city.
 God help those poor visitors to London who end up in that steak house on Oxford Street, or Parisian optimists searching in vain for the ghosts of Jean-Paul Sartre, Gertrude Stein and Simone de Beauvoir and finding instead, a chain café in the Boulevard du Montpernasse- or even worse- the bacterial breeding grounds of a restaurant on the Place du Tertre.

 But on this trip to Florence- thanks to internet recommendations- we ate extremely well.
 In a way, the food of Tuscany (at least in the chill of autumn and winter) reminds me of the best of England.
 It's hearty, rib-sticking stuff; comfort food at its best: wild boar, funghi, trippa alla Fiorentina, rustic tomato soups thickened with bread, slow cooked meat stews, prosciutto, white beans.